Modular Aquarium Management System

 - Control logic testing under simulated conditions

-- Fail-safe behavior testing (sensor disconnection, power loss)
+- Fail-safe behavior validation (sensor disconnection, noisy values, power loss)

 Results Summary